 Nationally, blacks and Hispanics earn less than whites and generally have higher rates of unemployment.
 But there are significant regional variations.
 And looking at the Urban League rankings, I couldn't help noticing how many northern liberal cities fared poorly on the racial equality index.

 The inequality is sometimes intense.
 According to 2005-2009 data based on the U.S. Census American Community Survey, which was provided to me by John Logan, a demographer at Brown University, the San Francisco-San Mateo-Redwood City metropolitan area has an astonishing $56,000 white-black gap in household median income.
 The white-black gap in the Minneapolis-St. Paul-Bloomington metro area is about $40,000.

 There is no definitive cause, and explanations vary.
-Mathew Kahn, an economist at UCLA, e-mailed, "Educated liberals are tolerant people who are willing to live in racially integrated areas even if the minority neighbors are poor.
+Mathew Kahn, an economist at the University of California at Los Angeles, e-mailed, "Educated liberals are tolerant people who are willing to live in racially integrated areas even if the minority neighbors are poor.
 Such liberals are more willing to vote for redistributionist policies and this may attract poor people to collect such transfers."